-This course provides instruction in the general office administration duties of a medical assistant.
+This course is designed to provide instruction in general office administration duties.
 Topics to be covered include telecommunications, scheduling, filing, interpersonal communications, and professional correspondence.
-Review and discuss various machines and equipment used in the business office, as well as exercises in the maintenance of office equipment, procurement of supplies, and maintenance of inventory.
-Students will be instructed in the use of an educational electronic medical record (EMR) system.
+There will be review and discussion of various machines and equipment used in the business office, as well as exercises in the maintenance of office equipment, procurement of supplies, and maintenance of inventory.
+Students will be instructed in the use of an educational electronic health record (EHR) system.
 NOTE: Students need to have entry codes to register.
 This class may include students from multiple sections.